-- Section 52.21(c) is amended to exempt school district leader (SDL) and school business leader (SDBL) candidates from taking and passing the SDL and SDBL assessment, respectively, for program completion and for the institutional recommendation for the Professional certificate, if they completed all program requirements except the assessment requirement during the fall 2019, winter 2020, spring 2020, or summer 2020 terms.
-The exemption enables these candidates to complete their program while there is limited test center availability due to the COVID-19 crisis and receive institutional recommendation for Professional certificate.
-The candidates would need to take and pass the SDL and SDBL assessment to earn Professional SDL and SDBL certification, respectively (Attachment A #'s 7 and 9). - Section 52.21(c) is also amended to exempt candidates admitted to Transitional D programs leading to school district leader certification from taking and passing the SDL assessment for the institutional recommendation for the Transitional D certificate, if they completed all requirements for admitted candidates except the assessment requirement on or before September 1, 2020.
+- Section 52.21(c) is amended to exempt school district leader (SDL) and school district business leader (SDBL) candidates from taking and passing the SDL and SDBL assessment, respectively, for program completion and for the institutional recommendation for the Professional certificate, if they completed all program requirements except the assessment requirement in the 2019-2020 or 2020-2021 academic year.
+The exemption enables these candidates to complete their program while there is limited test center availability due to the COVID-19 crisis and receive institutional recommendation for Professional certification, which would be needed to pursue the proposed Emergency COVID-19 certificate.
+The candidates would need to take and pass the SDL and SDBL assessments to earn Professional SDL and SDBL certification, respectively (Attachment A #'s 7 and 9). - Section 52.21(c) is also amended to exempt candidates admitted to Transitional D programs leading to school district leader certification from taking and passing the SDL assessment for the institutional recommendation for the Transitional D certificate, if they completed all requirements for admitted candidates except the assessment requirement on or before September 1, 2021.
 The exemption enables Transitional D candidates to receive institutional recommendation for Transitional D certification while there is limited test center availability due to the COVID-19 crisis, which would be needed to pursue the proposed Emergency COVID-19 certificate.
-The candidates would need to take and pass the SDL assessment to earn Transitional D certification (Attachment A #8). - Early Learning - Section 151-1.3(b) is amended to waive the requirement that school districts must annually monitor and track prekindergarten program effectiveness for the 2019-2020 school year and to waive the annual report of the percentage of prekindergarten children making significant gains for the 2019-2020 school year (Attachment A #10). - Alternative High School Equivalency Program ("AHSEP") - Section 100.7 is amended to provide an extension to the June 30 application deadline for alternative high school equivalency preparation programs to be operated during the 2020-2021 school year (Attachment A #11). - Curriculum and Instruction - Section 100.1 is amended to provide that in the 2019-20 school year, a unit of credit may be earned where a student has not completed a unit of study due to the COVID-19 crisis but has otherwise achieved the standards assessed in the provided coursework (Attachment A #12); - Sections 100.2 and 100.5 are amended to provide an exemption to the Regents examination, pathway assessment, alternative assessment, technical assessment, and locally developed test requirements during the COVID-19 crisis so that students are still able to meet their diploma requirements since the June 2020 and August 2020 Regents examinations have been canceled.
+The candidates would need to take and pass the SDL assessment to earn Transitional D certification (Attachment A #8). - Early Learning - Section 151-1.3(b) is amended to waive the requirement that school districts must annually monitor and track prekindergarten program effectiveness for the 2019-2020 school year and to waive the annual report of the percentage of prekindergarten children making significant gains for the 2019-2020 school year (Attachment A #10). - Alternative High School Equivalency Program ("AHSEP") - Section 100.7 is amended to provide an extension to the June 30 application deadline for alternative high school equivalency preparation programs to be operated during the 2020-2021 school year (Attachment A #11). - Curriculum and Instruction - Section 100.1 is amended to provide that in the 2019-20 school year, a unit of credit may be earned where a student has not completed a unit of study due to the COVID-19 crisis but has otherwise achieved the standards assessed in the provided coursework (Attachment A #12); - Sections 100.2 and 100.5 are amended to provide an exemption to the Regents examination, pathway assessment, alternative assessment, technical assessment, and locally developed test requirements during the COVID-19 crisis so that students are still able to meet their diploma requirements since the June 2020, August 2020, and January 2021 Regents examinations were canceled.
 (Attachment A #'s 13 and 15-21);